What is Heat Pump Balance?

 But I was told that I shouldn’t turn the temperature down at night.

 Some people will tell you that it's a bad, energy-wasting idea to set your bedtime temperature down if you have a heat pump.
-That advice only makes sense if you don't have Nest.
-With Heat Pump Balance, Nest can adjust the temperature while you sleep to keep energy bills low.
+That advice only makes sense if you don't have a Nest Thermostat.
+With Heat Pump Balance, your Nest Thermostat can adjust the temperature while you sleep to keep energy bills low.

-If you're a night owl, you'll sometimes see Nest display NIGHTTIME HEAT on its screen.
-When this happens, Nest has calculated that it can save energy by temporarily increasing the temperature in your home slightly while you sleep so it can get to your morning temperature using less (or even no) AUX heat.
+If you're a night owl, you'll sometimes see your Nest Thermostat display NIGHTTIME HEAT on its screen.
+When this happens, the Nest Thermostat has calculated that it can save energy by temporarily increasing the temperature in your home slightly while you sleep so it can get to your morning temperature using less (or even no) AUX heat.

 So you can go ahead and turn down your nighttime temperature.
-Nest will just raise the temperature if needed to avoid using auxiliary heat.
+The Nest Thermostat will just raise the temperature if needed to avoid using auxiliary heat.

 How do I adjust my Heat Pump Balance settings?